 The new clinical trial will begin with the enrollment of 15 women with stage III or IV ovarian cancer at initial diagnosis or first relapse who will be closely followed for two years – the timeframe with the highest risk of disease recurrence.

-Clinical trial candidates are women diagnosed with advanced stage III or IV ovarian cancer who will have traditional surgery where tumor samples will be collected for vaccine production, followed by standard chemotherapy.
+Clinical trial candidates include women diagnosed with advanced stage III or IV ovarian cancer who will have traditional surgery at UConn Health where tumor samples will be collected and can be utilized for vaccine production, followed by standard chemotherapy.
 If cancer-free after traditional treatment, the women will each receive their personalized vaccine injections once a month for six months.
 Also, each month their blood will be drawn and evaluated for immune response.

 The clinical trial will be led by Dr. Susan Tannenbaum, chief of the Division of Hematology & Oncology at the Carole and Ray Neag Comprehensive Cancer Center at UConn Health.
 Co-investigators are Dr. Molly Brewer, chair of the Department of Obstetrics and Gynecology and Karen Metersky, APRN.